Bunkerbewohner/tiptap/CONTRIBUTING.md

 ## Etiquette

-This project is open **source**, and as such, the maintainers give their free time to build and maintain the source code held within.
+This project is open **source**, and as such, the **<u>*maintainers*</u>** give their free time to build and maintain the source code held within.
 They make the code freely available in the hope that it will be of use to other developers.
 It would be extremely unfair for them to suffer abuse or anger for their hard work.

 Please be considerate towards maintainers when raising issues or presenting pull requests.
 Let's show the world that developers are civilized and selfless people.